dreamind/ix/lectures/interactive/index.md

 - [HighCharts](http://www.highcharts.com) -- useful framework for producing JavaScript-driven interactive data charts

 - [Twitter Bootstrap](http://getbootstrap.com/) -- one of the most useful frameworks in producing robust applications that will run on any browser or device

+- [D3](http://d3js.org/) -- Data-Driven Documents, another package that allows you to produce beautiful applications, whilst binding directly to your data